What SEOs Need to Know About Core Web Vitals & Performance Testing}

 The evolution of performance testing

-Over the last few years, how the SEO industry judges website performance has evolved significantly.
+Over the years, how the SEO industry judges website performance has evolved significantly.
 The biggest changes have been to do with how performance is measured, as this has shifted to be in closer alignment with actual user experience.

 This is a change from, 'Is this website empirically fast?' to 'What is the user experience like for actual users, on the specific devices and internet connections they are actually using?'.